 Out-of-School Time and Community Program Leaders

-Leaders from after-school and community programs identified several potential roles and responsibilities for professionals who wish to support adolescent health and development.
+Leaders from out-of-school and community programs have identified several potential roles and responsibilities for professionals who wish to support adolescent health and development.

 Out-of-School Time and Community Programs: Making a Difference

 Out-of-school, summertime, and community programs support multiple aspects of adolescent health and healthy development, including physical health, cognitive development, and socio-emotional health.